13 Traditional Jamaican Recipes, According to a Local

 Rice and Peas

 This is Jamaica’s twist on rice and beans.
 The dish is usually prepared with a rice of your choice and kidney beans and served as the main side on a Sunday for dinner.
-Spiced with coconut milk, scallion and thyme rice and peas makes the perfect accompaniment to most meat dishes.
-Braised oxtail, fried chicken and Jerk chicken are all perfect options to pair with rice and peas.
+Spiced with coconut milk, scallions and thyme, rice and peas is the perfect accompaniment to most meat dishes.
+Braised oxtail, Jerk chicken or this Caribbean chicken recipe are all perfect options to pair with rice and peas.

 Cabbage is a commonly had vegetable in Jamaica, but it’s not typically eaten on its own.
-While it can be steamed with just bell peppers and onions, it’s usually steamed with saltfish or corned beef, too.
-It can even be had with dumplings, breadfruit or rice.
+While it can be steamed with just bell peppers and onions, it’s usually steamed with saltfish or corned beef, too, like in this easy Jamaican Cabbage and Saltfish recipe.

 Vegetable juices and fruit juices are very popular in Jamaica.
 In a traditional Jamaican household on Sundays, there will be a freshly made pitcher of vegetable juice, preferably carrot juice.